What is a high interest savings account?

 Savings accounts from traditional banks: What’s in a name?

-Just because an account is named, “High Interest Savings Account,” that doesn’t necessarily mean it actually offers a high interest rate.
+Just because an account is called a “High Interest Savings Account,” it doesn’t necessarily mean that it actually offers a high interest rate.

-Traditional banks are pretty notorious for advertising high interest accounts that actually offer much lower rates than you can find elsewhere.
+Traditional banks are pretty notorious for advertising high interest accounts that actually come with much lower rates than you can find elsewhere.

-Compare the digital bank high interest savings account rates above to some of the accounts from the Big Five which, while they might sound like high interest savings accounts, don’t really pay a high rate of interest at all.
+Compared to the digital bank high interest savings account rates above, the rates offered with some Big Five bank accounts that sound like high interest savings accounts aren’t really high at all.
 Examples include:

-That’s why it’s important to look past the account’s name and check how much interest you’ll earn on every dollar you deposit.
+That’s why it’s important to look past the account’s name and check how much interest you’ll earn on every dollar deposited.

 How can a high interest savings account help me reach my savings goals?